 Tom Soifer, Caltech, Director of the Spitzer Science Center [ex-officio]

 In addition, the NASA Program Scientist has remained an ex-officio member of the SWG.
-A number of excellent NASA scientists, or detailees, have held that position over the years, and the SIRTF/Spitzer project has benefitted from their participation and oversight.
+A number of excellent NASA scientists, and detailees, have held that position over the years, and the SIRTF/Spitzer project has benefitted from their participation and oversight.
 They include Nancy Boggess , Bill Danchi, Jay Frogel, Jonathan Gardner, Fred Gillett, Doug Hudgins, Bill Latter , Dave Leisawitz, Keith MacGregor, Kartik Sheth, Eric Smith, Guy Stringfellow, Glen Wahlgren and Kimberly Weaver.

-Although the instrument PIís have a business and contractual relationship to the Project Office, the SWG as a group has only an advisory role.† Formally, the SWG makes recommendations to the Project Scientist concerning scientific and technical matters, and the Project Scientist passes these on to the Project manager, or brings to the SWG questions raised by the Project Manager.
-In practice, the non-PI SWG members were well-integrated into the activities of the Project Office and often headed important project-wide tiger teams and integrated product teams.† In addition, the SWG played an extremely important role in SIRTF advocacy.† Finally, each member of the SWG was allocated observing time on Spitzer (see below) and was responsible for defining scientific programs, analyzing data and publishing the results.
+Although the instrument PI’s had a business and contractual relationship to the Project Office, the SWG as a group had only an advisory role.
+Formally, the SWG makes recommendations to the Project Scientist concerning scientific and technical matters, and the Project Scientist passes these on to the Project manager, or brings to the SWG questions raised by the Project Manager.
+In practice, the non-PI SWG members were well-integrated into the activities of the Project Office and often headed important project-wide tiger teams and integrated product teams.
+In addition, the SWG played an extremely important role in SIRTF advocacy.
+Finally, each member of the SWG was allocated observing time on Spitzer (see below) and was responsible for defining scientific programs, analyzing data and publishing the results.

 2.3.2 Spitzer Scientific Utilization

-Most of the observing time on Spitzer during the cryogenic mission (and all the time during the warm mission) was awarded to the international astronomical community through the usual peer-review process, which is managed by the Spitzer Science Center.† Four somewhat distinct categories of observing time were identified in during the cryogenic mission:†
+Most of the observing time on Spitzer during the cryogenic mission (82.2%) (and all the time during the warm mission) was awarded to the international astronomical community through the usual peer-review process, which was managed by the Spitzer Science Center.
+Four somewhat distinct categories of observing time were identified in during the cryogenic mission:

-Directorís Discretionary Time amounts up to 5% of the observing time.† It is awarded at the discretion of the SSC Director to facilitate observations of new or time-critical phenomena which cannot be deferred to the next annual proposal cycle.
+Director’s Discretionary Timeamounted up to 5% of the observing time.
+It was awarded at the discretion of the SSC Director to facilitate observations of new or time-critical phenomena which cannot be deferred to the next annual proposal cycle.
 In the warm mission Director’s Discretionary Time totaled 10% of the time observed (see the end of section 3.1 for more information).

-Legacy ScienceProgram is an innovation in community utilization which was pioneered by Spitzer.† The intent was to assure that Spitzer addressed critical scientific problems while producing a coherent legacy in the form of uniform, high quality databases of broad scientific interest.† This was done by inviting proposals for large programs and funding the selected teams both to produce scientific papers and to create higher order data products which go far beyond the standard data products produced by the SSC.† In the first Legacy selection, announced in 2000, six projects were selected and awarded a total of 3160 hours of Spitzer time, with over 700 hours going to the largest program.† These programs were largely completed during the first year of the Spitzer mission, and additional Legacy programs were selected and carried out annually for the next four years until the completion of the cryogenic mission.
+Legacy ScienceProgram is an innovation in community utilization that was pioneered by Spitzer.
+The intent was to assure that Spitzer addressed critical scientific problems while producing a coherent legacy in the form of uniform, high quality databases of broad scientific interest.
+This was done by inviting proposals for large programs and funding the selected teams both to produce scientific papers and to create higher order data products that go far beyond the standard data products produced by the Spitzer Science Center.
+In the first Legacy selection, announced in 2000, six projects were selected and awarded a total of 3160 hours of Spitzer time, with over 700 hours going to the largest program.
+These programs were largely completed during the first year of the Spitzer mission, and additional Legacy programs were selected and carried out annually for the next four years until the completion of the cryogenic mission.
 In total 8691.4 hours were allocated to 32 Legacy science programs.
-During the warm mission, the spirit of the Legacy Science program is being carried on in the Exploration Science program, which has awarded over 10,000 hours of Spitzer time to 10 large programs; the largest of which will use over 2,000 hours.
+During the warm mission, the spirit of the Legacy Science program was carried on in the Exploration Science and Frontier Legacy programs.